COPS-CSOC-2022/csoc-task-2-web/README.md

 Judging would be done on the basis of your implementation and authenticity.

 ## Deadline
 You'll have a week to complete this task.
-Hence, the deadline of this task is **30th April, 2020** i.e. till the end of this month.
+Hence, the deadline of this task is **21st June, 2021** i.e. till the end of this month.

 ## Submission
 * Follow the instructions to setup this project.